Susquehanna Reiterates Boeing (BA) Positive Recommendation

 What is the Fund Sentiment?

-There are 2934 funds or institutions reporting positions in Boeing.
-This is a decrease of 1 owner(s) or 0.03% in the last quarter.
-Average portfolio weight of all funds dedicated to BA is 0.46%, a decrease of 3.60%.
-Total shares owned by institutions increased in the last three months by 1.65% to 414,062K shares.
-The put/call ratio of BA is 0.93, indicating a bullish outlook.
+There are 2937 funds or institutions reporting positions in Boeing.
+This is an increase of 1 owner(s) or 0.03% in the last quarter.
+Average portfolio weight of all funds dedicated to BA is 0.46%, a decrease of 3.47%.
+Total shares owned by institutions increased in the last three months by 1.65% to 414,084K shares.
+The put/call ratio of BA is 0.89, indicating a bullish outlook.

 What are Other Shareholders Doing?